 There are many options when scrap metal/iron prices are low, so let’s go over a few.

 - Part it out.
-Selling the car for the parts may work, and then you can make money off the battery, the rims, and even the catalytic converter.
-Sometimes you may even get lucky and find someone with the same car and always looking for parts for it.
+Selling the car for the parts may work, and then you can make money off the battery, the rims, and especially the catalytic converter.
+Sometimes, you may even get lucky and find someone with the same car looking for parts.

 - Sell to a junkyard.
-Junkyards or auto salvage yards are different than scrap yards and, many times, will sell parts to customers and be able to make more money off of the car…thus being able to buy your old vehicle for a little more than just scrap value.
+Junkyards or auto salvage yards are different than scrap yards and, many times, will sell parts to customers and make more money off of the car, thus being able to buy your old vehicle for a little more than just scrap value.

 Do I Need A Title To Scrap A Vehicle?

-The answer…most of the time, is yes.
-Depending on your state laws, you may or may not need a title to scrap a car, but assume that you always need one.
-In some states if you cannot find the title of the car but you can produce ownership paperwork such as registrations or insurance info, you can fill out a form at your scrap yard to release ownership to them.
-This is not always true but it is worth asking your yard in case that you can’t find your title when you want to scrap your car.
+The answer, most of the time, is yes.
+Depending on state laws, you may or may not need a title to scrap a car, but assume you always need one.
+In some states, if you cannot find the car’s title but can produce ownership paperwork such as registrations or insurance info, you can fill out a form at your scrap yard to release ownership to them.
+This is not always true, but it is worth asking your yard if you can’t find your title when you want to scrap your car.